Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 >
 > - Designed site with Mobile-first approach.
 > - Display interactive maps for each country and each reserve within each country
-> - Email Contact form provided with option to sign up for mailing list.
+> - Contact form provided with option to sign up for mailing list.
-> - Easy reference to Social Media from anywhere on the site.
 > - Relevant Social Media icons in the footer and links in reserve pages.
 > - Fixed navigation bar providing user easy navigation reference.
-> - Fixed footer providing quick reference to Social Media links.
 > - Review API (Stretch goal)

 #### 2. Scope

 > - Provides a clean UX for users with easy navigation.
-> - Fits in with my current skill-set of HTML, CSS, Javascript and API use.
+> - Fits in with my current skill-set of HTML, CSS, JavaScript and API use.
-> - Quickly defines the content and focus on the maps, subscribing to a mailing list and getting in touch via email or social media.
+> - Quickly defines the content and focus on images and maps, subscribing to a mailing list and getting in touch via email or social media.
-> - I've included some Javascript animations to subtly enhance the overall experience without overpowering the page.
+> - I've included some JavaScript animations to subtly enhance the overall experience without overpowering the page.

 #### 3. Structure

 > The main focus of the structure is to allow Users to quickly assimilate the information, maps and imagery.
 > Short, focused paragraphs of content information to provide enough information, yet not overwhelm.
 > A selection of quality images to showcase the game reserves.
-> Points of contact are provided via email contact form and links to Social Media in Footer.
+> Points of contact are provided via email contact form (with newsletter subscription option) and links to Social Media in Footer.

 #### 4. Skeleton

 > - [Wireframes](assets/docs/wireframes.pdf): One-page website with **4** main sections.
 > - Fixed navigation bar - Menu headings pointing to each of the 4 pages.
-> - Home, About, Countries and Contact pages> -
+> - Home, About, Reserves and Contact pages
 > - Footer with Copyright info and Social Media icons
-> - (Add Country info via API - stretch goal dependant on time)
+> - (Add Country info via API - stretch goal dependent on time) - Stretch goal completed - Country REST API Info presented on About section.
 > - (Review API section - stretch goal)

 ---